courtcraw/mesadu_wdbinaries/docs/lab2.md

 # Lab Instructions

 For this lab we will be running constant mass accretion onto the accretor in single star MESA.
-Our goal is to evolve to the He flash in these kinds of systems.

 ### Some helpful links